-Washington may be preoccupied with the debate over whether to raise the debt ceiling and the consequences of a default, but so far at least, the nation's financial markets seem to be taking the prospect in stride.
+Washington may be preoccupied with the debate over whether to raise the debt ceiling and the consequences of a default, but so far at least, the nation's financial markets appear to be taking the prospect in stride.

 Although politicians from President Obama on down have been predicting for weeks that a debt default would wreak havoc on the global economy, interest rates on U.S. government debt remain near historic lows.

-The 10-year Treasury bill, often seen as a barometer of investor sentiment toward the bond market, hovered around 3 percent on Friday.
+The 10-year Treasury bill, often seen as a barometer of investor sentiment toward the bond market, hovered around 3 percent Friday.

 An Economic Disaster

 Most economists believe that a failure to raise the debt ceiling would be a catastrophe for the global economy, particularly if it drags on.
 The federal government would no longer have the money to pay its bills, and would be forced to choose between writing checks for expenditures like Social Security and making good on its obligations to bondholders.

 The mere prospect that the U.S. might default on its debts would scare investors and force them to look for alternative places to stash their money, says John Canavan, who analyzes the bond markets for Stone and McCarthy.

 "A lot of money that would typically flow into Treasuries in times of uncertainty would be more likely to flow into Bunds in particular — that is, German debt markets," he says.